Become the best trainer for your horse

 – Daniëlle – student

-Perhaps you’re not sure yet if this online course is for you.
-That’s why we compiled. alist of the most frequently asked questions.
-If you can’t find your question below, please email your question to firstname.lastname@example.org and we’ll get back to you as soon as possible.
+We have conveniently compile a list of the most frequently asked questions.
+If you can’t find your question below, please email your question to firstname.lastname@example.org and we’ll help you as soon as possible.

 When does the course start?

 After signing up, you’ll receive your login details immediately.
 Make sure to check your spam folder if you can’t find them right away.
 You can go through the course in your own pace.

 For how long do I have access to this course?

 For one year.
 Perfect if you want to refresh your memory after a few months and rewatch some or all of the video’s or Q&A recordings.